10 Family Glamping Ideas: How to Camp in Comfort with Kids

 • Snacks: granola bars, trail mix, crackers, marshmallows, juice boxes, and flavored waters

-Evenings That Feel Like Magic
+8. Family Glamping Ideas for Evenings That Feel Like Magic

 How to Create It: Your Family Glamping Setup